ISISNeutronMuon/InstrumentScripts/doc/source/scans/instrument.rst

 log_file
 --------

-The :meth:`scans.Defaults.Defaults.log_file` returns the path to a file where the results of the current scan should be stored.
+The :meth:`defaults.Defaults.log_file` returns the path to a file where the results of the current scan should be stored.
 This function should return a unique value for each scan, to ensure that previous results are not overwritten.
 This can easily be achieved by